 Corporate Income Tax Moratorium: Companies creating net new jobs in certain of South Carolina’s economically distressed counties can benefit from a corporate income tax moratorium where the Company’s entire state corporate income tax liability may be eliminated for a period of either 10 or 15 years.
 At least 90% of the company’s total investment in South Carolina must be in a county where the unemployment rate is twice the state average.
 The length of the moratorium depends on the number of net new full-time jobs created.
 Companies creating at least 100 net new full-time jobs in a five year period qualify for a 10 year moratorium, and companies creating at least 200 net new full-time jobs in a five year period qualify for a 15 year moratorium.

-Governor’s Closing Fund: Discretionary cash grant available to businesses that can demonstrate additional funding is needed to close a competitive cost gap relative to other states in contention for a project that involves new job creation and capital investment.
+Discretionary Grant Funds: South Carolina has three discretionary grant funds available to businesses that can demonstrate additional funding is needed to close a competitive cost gap relative to other states in contention for a project that involves new job creation and capital investment.
+The grant funds are administered by the South Carolina Coordinating Council for Economic Development.
+Projects are evaluated on a case-by-case basis with grant funds typically awarded to assist with the costs of items such as site preparation, road and infrastructure improvements when needed.

 Job Development Credit: Discretionary program offers a quarterly cash refund of a portion of the personal withholding taxes of new employees.
 To qualify, businesses must create at least 10 full-time jobs with wages at or above the average county wage and make a substantial capital investment.
 (Additional job creation and wage thresholds must be met in order for a service facility to be eligible.)
 The actual amount of refund a business is eligible to claim will depend on the tier level of the county where the project is located, the gross wages of new employees, as well as other factors.
 The Coordinating Council generally limits the amount of JDC that may be claimed to no more than $3,250 per new employee per year.
 A business is eligible to claim the credit for up to 10 years (15 years if certain criteria is met) provided it retains the number of new jobs specified in the project agreement.
 Refunds must be used to reimburse the company for eligible capital expenditures and cannot be used to reduce state tax liability.